 - Give birding a try, and see if you can identify at least one bird species in the region (please be respectful and unobtrusive, and observe birds from a distance).

-- Try a new activity in Gatineau Park, through the Relais plein air.
+- Try a new activity in Gatineau Park, starting at the Relais plein air.